MaxKiv/glorified_gantry/readme.md

 - Consecutive movement is broken using `PositionModeFlagsCW::DECELERATE_AFTER_REACHING`

+- Profile Torque mode has trouble hitting torque target precisely, sometimes this takes ages to converge. -> Listen for torqueFeedback { actual_torque: i32 } instead and define a target reached margin myself.

 - Cia402State::OperationEnabled -> SwitchOnDisabled seems broken, should use quick stop transition?

 - Statusword feedback bit 10: target reached is parsed twice, move to a single location